Skip to main content

 1. Is Car Insurance Mandatory in France?

 Yes.
 Every motor vehicle registered in France must be covered by at least third-party civil liability insurance from the moment it is registered.
-This requirement applies whether the car is being driven or parked in a garage.
-The law is clear on this: Article L211-1 of the French Insurance Code makes it mandatory.
+This applies whether the car is being driven or parked in a garage.
+Article L211-1 of the French Insurance Code makes it explicit.

 The consequences of driving without insurance go well beyond a fine.
 According to Service-Public.fr, the penalties include: